vbaswin/Xcode14-VScode-Extension/README.md

 <br>

 - Xcode uses SF Mono Medium as the primary font
+- If not present in your system install from https://developer.apple.com/fonts/
 - So it is preferred to put these in the [settings.json](#find-settingsjson-file)

 - for **Light Theme**